RobinSchmidt/RS-MET/ReadMe.md

 - Maybe make a section about ToolChain (with 2nd order headline) with some screenshots.
 They could be stored in a discussion thread in the GitHub repo in order to not bloat the repo itself.
-Explain how ToolChain it self can be viewed as a semi-modular synthesizer by letting the modules in different slots talk to one another via the modulation system.
+Explain how ToolChain itself can be viewed as a semi-modular synthesizer by letting the modules in different slots talk to one another via the modulation system.
 ToolChain has modules that can be used like full blown (effect- or instrument-) plugins in their own right but it has also simpler modules that make most sense in combination with other modules (like filters, oscillators,